fredericorecsky/fredericorecsky.github.io/resume.md

 August 2015 - Present,  Amsterdam Area, Netherlands

-##### PPC team ( pay per click /ads )
+##### PPC team ( pay per click /ads team )

+* Integration and Data Processing from PPC ads
+    - Google Ads
+    - Apple Ads
 * Integration of on premise system with google cloud infrastructure
-* Infrastructure of the software and tools used with ppc/ads bidding.
+* Infrastructure of the software and tools used with ppc/ads bidding systems
 * Tools for managing marketing campaigns on google using Google Ads API
 * Migrated the update process of ads to a distributed system using Redis and Perl

+##### Core Infrastructure Team

+* Planning and implementation of a Service Directory for the new SOA architecture
+* Developer cycle and experience for migration or when creating a new service
+* Helped on the development of the internal web services framework

 ##### SEO Team

-* SEO tooling and infrastructure.
-Designed and implemented performance and analysis tools that works on the scale required by booking.com.
+* Internal SEO tools and infrastructure designed on the scale required by booking.com
 * Internal crawler development, improved the internal crawler used to get information about the booking.com site.
-Managed to run it and aggregate the SEO metrics for the entire set of links of the website instead just an slice of it.
+* Managed to run it and aggregate the SEO metrics for the entire set of links of the website instead just a sample of it.

 ### IDEMIA

 #### Software Specialist

+##### Product Engineering Team

 June 2012 - August 2015 (3 years 3 months) Taubaté Area, Brazil

-* Development of an application for tracking and audit of production items. • MySQL Database cluster management and application development
+* Development of an application for tracking and audit of production items.
+* MySQL Database cluster management and application development
 * ASP.net / C# soap webservices and integration with 3rd parties
 * Redhat/CentOS System administration
 * Development of biometric enabled applications using C# and the morpho biometric devices